sowmiya-p0510/onBoardingAgent/README.md

 The system comprises three specialized agents:

-1. **Policy Agent**: Retrieves and processes company policy documents relevant to an employee's role
+1. **Onboarding Agent**: Retrieves and processes company onboarding documents relevant to an employee's role
 2. **Benefit Agent**: Provides information about benefits available to employees based on their position
 3. **Expense Agent**: Delivers expense policies, procedures, and guidelines specific to each role